Relative Frequency Calculator

 You can encounter other terms used interchangeably with relative frequency, such as experimental probability or empirical probability.
-This may cause confusion: is this the probability we usually talk about?
-Not really; this term is customarily used to refer to the theoretical probability.
+This may cause confusion: is this the quantity computed by the probability calculator that we are so familiar with?
+Not really; this term is customarily used to refer to theoretical probability.
 Therefore, it may be a good idea to compare these two quantities.

 What's the difference between experimental and theoretical probability?